 There a different locations of Coffee Company in Rotterdam, and I love this coffeeshop as well.
 I used to go to the location at “Eendrachtsplein” and you can get there by metro and tram, like I said above with metro line A, B and C. I still go to this coffeeshop in another city, and their café’s are always full of lovely coffee shop music and they have a very chill vibe, especially in Rotterdam.

-These were my five recommendations for the best coffeeshops.
-I have two sightseeing stops that are worth looking into!
+These were my five recommendations for the best coffeeshops in this insiders guide.
+I included two sightseeing stops in the insider guide that are worth looking into!

 The insiders guide of Rotterdam – Sightseeing Spots